angary/angary.github.io/src/posts/unsw-course-review.md

 Whilst most COMP courses you can learn online for free, in my opinion there's a lot of value in language courses as you get to interact with others who are also learning the language which isn't an experience you get solo learning.

-Having close to 0 knowledge of Japanese beforehand I felt the pacing was good, with tests on dictation (listening to Japanese and writing the Japanese, and reading Japanese), mock interations, and a moodle exam (i.e. reading comprehension in Japanese + written essay on a topic), all of which helped a lot.
+Having close to 0 knowledge of Japanese beforehand I felt the pacing was good, with tests on dictation (listening to Japanese and writing the Japanese, and reading Japanese), mock interactions, and a moodle exam (i.e. reading comprehension in Japanese + written essay on a topic), all of which helped a lot.

 #### Should I learn Japanese or another language?